ElliotPak/pyfreshin/README.md

     hindent
 ```

+This script will do the following:

+- Install git, vim, zsh, and tmux as normal
+- Install python3 as python on Arch systems and as python3 elsewhere
+- Install compton by cloning a git repository and running commands inside of
+  the cloned folder
+- Install a bunch of dependencies for compton before installing compton itself
+- Install stack by running a shell command (ensuring that curl is installed
+  beforehand)
+- Install haskell-tools after stack is installed by running a stack command
+- Not install haskell-tools if the executable `hindent` can be found on the
+  machine (unless forced, see command line arguments)

 Note that in general:

 - If a package is supplied somewhere (e.g. in a category or as a dependency),